jimlehner/the-virus-of-variation/README.md

 - [Additional Information](#additional-information)

 ## Python Code
 Python code is organized by chapter title.
 Specific figures in the code are labeled in accordance with the numbering scheme in **The Virus of Variation**.
 In instances where a chapter does not contain figures or calculations using Python, an 'NA' is shown in the list below.
+The files can be found [here](https://github.com/jimlehner/the-virus-of-variation/tree/main/python).

 1. CHP_01_the_case_of_ignaz_semmelweis.ipynb
 2. CHP_02_the_impact_of_handwashing_at_vienna_general.ipynb